Geoscience is a broad discipline, and the term geoscientist refers to anyone whose work focuses on the earth's systems

 Working hours vary depending on the sector and employer.
 Some geoscientists are based in offices or laboratories and have regular working hours.

 Other work requires unsocial, irregular or long hours.
 For example, geoscientists involved in exploration can expect time abroad or at sea followed by a similar length of time on leave, and then the same length of time based in the office.

 - Physical conditions may sometimes be tough and demanding.

-- Self-employment and freelance work is possible.
-With experience, it is also possible to establish your own consultancy in a particular field such as base metal exploration or sedimentology.
+- Both self-employment and freelance work are possible.
+With experience, you may be able to establish your own consultancy in a particular field such as base metal exploration or sedimentology.

 - The availability of jobs depends on your area of specialism.
-For example, in the UK jobs in exploration and interpretation are mainly based in southeast England and Aberdeen.
+In the UK for example, jobs in exploration and interpretation are mainly based in South East England and Aberdeen.
 Positions are available worldwide in oil and mineral exploration and there are small specialist consultancies across the UK.
 Minerals exploration is almost exclusively overseas.